AndriyPy/MiniCryptoExchangeProject/README.md

-# My Crypto Site Backend
+# My Mini Crypto Site

 This project is a **FastAPI backend** for user management, authentication, email verification, Google OAuth, and working with cryptocurrency data from Bybit.